jadecobra/python_tdd_exercises/source/conventions.rst

 *********************************************************************************

-Quotes are for strings_ and can be
+Quotes are for strings_ and bytes_ can be

 * single quotes

   .. code-block:: python

-    'single quotes'
+     'single quotes string'
+    b'single quotes bytes'

 * double quotes

   .. code-block:: python

-    "double quotes"
+     "double quotes string"
+    b"double quotes bytes"

 * triple single quotes to write one string_ on many lines

   .. code-block:: python

+    '''string on different lines
+    with
+    triple double quotes
+    '''
-    '''text on different lines
+    b'''bytes on different lines
     with
     triple double quotes
     '''